 Geolocation accuracy is fundamentally probabilistic, because the internet’s addressing and routing do not map cleanly to physical geography.
 Databases infer location from registry data, ISP disclosures, network measurements, and partner feeds, and those sources can drift as networks change.
 In our experience, this is why users sometimes appear to be “in the wrong city,” even when nothing suspicious is happening.

 Even leading datasets frame their output as estimates rather than guarantees.
 MaxMind, for instance, estimates 99.8% accuracy at the country level, while describing more variability at finer granularity.
-From a product-design standpoint, we interpret that as a warning label: country-level decisions can be reasonable in some contexts, but city-level enforcement should be handled carefully, with user-friendly remediation paths and an expectation of occasional mismatch.
+From a product design standpoint, that is a warning label.
+Country level decisions can be reasonable in some contexts.
+City level enforcement needs more care.
+Build user friendly remediation paths.
+Also expect occasional location mismatches.

 How your public IP address affects you: privacy, security, access, and troubleshooting